hrbrmstr/punycode/README.md

 punycode is an R package to work with punycode (RFC3492) domains and relies on the [GNU libidn](http://www.gnu.org/software/libidn/) library for the hard parts.

+Tested on Mac OS X & Ubuntu.
+It *should* work on Windows provided you install `libidn`.

 The following functions are implemented:

 -   `puny_encode` : Encode domains